ArcherOfLegend/Botlock/README.md

 # Botlock

-**Botlock** is a Discord bot that interacts with the Deadlock API to fetch hero builds, display detailed items, and more.
+**Botlock** is a Discord bot that interacts with the Deadlock API to fetch character builds, display detailed items, and more.

 ## Features

-* Fetches hero builds by ID from the Deadlock API.
+* Fetches character builds by ID from the Deadlock API.
-* Displays build name, version, and associated hero.
-* Shows detailed items for the build, grouped by category.
+* Shows detailed item descriptions.
-* Includes item cost and tier.
-* Displays an image of the hero.
+* Preview average character stats.

 ## Commands

-### `!build <buildId>`
+### `/build <buildId>`

-Fetch and display a build with its hero and items.
+Fetch and display a build with its character and items.

 **Example:**

 ```
-!build 302546
+/build 302546
 ```

 The bot will respond with an embed including: